-Would you like to provide more information to your form users as they complete your form?
-Users can have a better understanding of form requirements with more instructions, and this makes it easier for them to submit a form.
-In this tutorial, we’ll show you different ways to add extra text to your form.
+Would you like to provide more information to your users as they complete your WordPress forms?
+Users can get a better understanding of form requirements with additional instructions, making it more likely they successfully complete your form.

 - Adding a Form Name and Description

 - Adding a Field Label, Description, and Placeholder Text

 - Using an HTML Field

 - Adding a Section Divider

 - Adding a Form Page Title (for Multi-Page Forms)